#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 Use bullet points to emphasize key accomplishments in your resume summary

-Bullet points for your skills section
+Bullet points in your skills section

 Use bullet points to quickly list hard skills on your resume